NeuroCognitiveImagingLab/BIDS/README.md

 - Open Jupyter lab and run the `init_BIDS_study.ipynb` script.
 You shouldn't typically need to make any changes to the script.
 This script will initialize the directory structure in a BIDS-compliant manner, creating metadata files based on your edits to `config.yml`
 - To import data, copy your raw, unprocessed data files (e.g., raw EEG data files, stimulus presentation log files) to subject-specific directories in `sourcedata`.
 See the README.md file in that directory for further instructions.

-*Edit below to describe your study*

 ## Study Description
+*Edit  to describe your study*

 ## Stimulus Presentation Details

-"And you will KNOW...my name is the LORD...when I strike my vengeance upon thee."
-BANG BANG BANGIDY BANG
- - Jules Winnfield...and also the Bible.

-*Keep the license text below*
+*Edit  to describe your study*

 ---
 Code in this project largely relies on the Python pacakges MNE, mne-bids, mne-bids-pipeline.
-Aditional code written by Aaron J Newman and ---, released under the [BSD 3-clause license](https://opensource.org/licenses/BSD-3-Clause).
+Aditional code written by Aaron J Newman, released under the [BSD 3-clause license](https://opensource.org/licenses/BSD-3-Clause).